Uneven monsoon hits total area under Kharif sowing, stokes inflation worries

 At a time when the government is already under pressure because of high oil prices, the high rate of pulses can become a concern.
 Earlier this month, the Centre had imposed a stock limit on pulses to prevent hoarding and check price rise.
 However, it later relaxed some of the limits due to opposition by traders.

-Meanwhile, the area under oilseeds sowing also declined by nearly 17 lakh hectares year-on-year as of July 23.
+Meanwhile, the area under oilseeds sowing also declined by over 10 per cent year-on-year as of July 23.
 India meets about two-thirds of its edible oil demand through imports and the price of domestic edible oils have more than doubled in the past year.

 Earlier this month, the Centre reduced the tariff value for the import of edible oil, including palm oil, by up to USD 112 per tonne to cool down the prices.